voschezang/coding-handbook/goals-planning-strategy.md

 Individually, each projects may seem valuable.
 The challenge is to maintain a balanced portfolio of projects.
 A typical chicken-egg problem is that projects need to be prepared before they can be prioritized.
 Doing too much preparation increases WIP and thus reduces focus.
 This template attempts to avoid this by defining high level outcomes and excluding details.

 This is especially useful w.r.t technical work that is not visible to end users.
 Although it is valuable, it can be easily be postponed without affecting promises to stakeholders.

+Below are a few templates

+- Signals
+- Desired States
+- Option pool.
+A mapping from initiatives to higher-level goals.

 ### Template 1: Signals & Underlying Problems